worldbank/SAR_HouseholdSurveys/README.md

 ## Getting Started
 ### Step-by-step explanation
 1. Run the Master do file available in the "Master" directory for each country and year: "code_year_survey_M".

+#### SAR database
 2. Run the SARMD do files available in the "SARMD" directory for each country and year: "code_year_survey_SARMD".
    <br>
    a.
 First, please run the Income do file "code_year_survey__INC.do".
    <br>
    b.
 Then, run the IND do file "code_year_survey__IND.do".

+#### GMD database
-4. Run the SARMD do files available in the "GMD" directory for each country and year, in the following order:
+3. Run the SARMD do files available in the "SARMD" directory for each country and year, in the following order:
    <br>
    a.
 Run the COR, DEM, DWL,GEO,IDN,LBR, UTL do files.
    <br>